r10u3/lego_rc_ir_multitool/README.md

   * Combo_PWM
   * Combo_Direct
   * Single_PWM
+  * Extended
   * Single_Other (doesn't work)
-  * Extended is not coded yet
 * All have the same methods and attributes with the same signatures
-* Keep track of current speeds for red and blue outputs (only red is functional though)
+* Keep track of current speeds for red and blue outputs.
+Only red is functional though, except for <em>Extended</em> mode.
 * Perform actions:
   * set speed
   * change speed in increments
+  * in some cases toggle between full forward and float
 * Provide keycode corresponding to self reported speeds

 #### b.
 Methods